fifle/gw-montonio/README.txt

 Feel free to donate to a developer for a cup of coffee via Donationbox.ee service: https://donationbox.ee/donation?campaign_title=Buy%20me%20a%20hot%20choco.%20Support%20the%20project!&detail=Annetus+GiveWP&payee=Pavel+Flei%C5%A1er&iban=EE614204278622417401&pp=paflei&rev=pavelvtd

 == Changelog ==

+= 1.0.1 =
+Fixed a critical bug for those not using the Polylang plugin.

 = 1.0 =
 * Initial release.